gnu-mirror-unofficial/mediagoblin/docs/source/siteadmin/deploying.rst

 This configuration supports upload of images only, but MediaGoblin also supports other types of media, such as audio, video, PDFs and 3D models.
 For details, see ":doc:`media-types`".

+See ":doc:`production-deployments`" for more information and other issues you may want to consider.

 For other settings and configuration options, see ":doc:`configuration`".